wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-test-process/includes/2-planning.md

 The solution architect knows the system better than anyone and should perform their own risk assessment for go-live.
 The solution architect should take a look at the system from top to bottom and consider:

-- What could break.
+- What could break?
-- What might not work as designed.
+- What might not work as designed?
 - What if the other system goes down.
-- Do we have the proper deployment sequence.
+- Do we have the proper deployment sequence?
 - Plan for the worst, celebrate later when it doesn’t happen.